Ents24/public-api-docs/blueprint/blueprint.md

 # Group Location

 ### Search [/event/list?name={name}&postcode={postcode}&geo={geo}]
-Search for unique location identifiers [postcode, lat,lonfor use as the value on Location request parameters.
+Search for unique location identifiers for use in event or venue list by location requests.

 #### Location Search [GET]
 + Parameters